Hormone Therapy (HT)

 The estrogen in hormone therapy is used by some postmenopausal women to increase estrogen levels.
 This helps prevent osteoporosis and perimenopausal symptoms, such as hot flashes and sleep problems.

-But HRT slightly increases risks of some serious health problems.
-In a small number of women, HRT may increase the risk of blood clots, stroke, heart disease, breast cancer, ovarian cancer, or dementia.2, 1 In women who are 10 or more years past menopause, using HRT slightly raises the risk of heart disease.6
+But HT slightly increases risks of some serious health problems.
+In a small number of women, HT may increase the risk of blood clots, stroke, heart disease, breast cancer, ovarian cancer, or dementia.
+Risk varies based on when you start HT in menopause and how long you take it.
+Short-term use of hormone therapy in early menopause has less risk than when it is started later in menopause.2

-Because of the risks of HRT, many experts recommend that HRT be used for:
+Because of the risks from HT, many experts recommend that HT be used for:

 How Well It Works